peakmoney/yodel/README.md

 Add option `"include_notification_key":true` to include the `notification_key` data element in the resulting push notification.
 This is particularly useful when implementing cross-device notification dismissal.
 ```
 rpush yodel:notify '{
   "user_id":5,
   "message":"This is a test",
   "payload": {"sample": "payload"},
   "include_notification_key":true
 }'
 ```

 ## Importing Devices from Urban Airship

 Yodel includes a basic import script for Urban Airship.
 It relies on your aliases being integers.
 If you need to parse a different alias format, it should be relatively easy to modify.
 ```
 tasks/import_from_urban_airship -k ua_app_key -m ua_master_secret -e development
 ```

+## Ping

+If a valid `ping` config is present for the current environment, Yodel will ping the run and complete URLs at the specified frequency.
+This can be helpful to ensure that Yodel is running and connected to the necessary databases.

 ## Events

 If a `redis_events` config is present for the current environment, Yodel will publish events to the `yodel:events` key.
 Those will be JSON strings in the following format:

 ```